gaborio1/Chord-tone-player/README.md

  ✔️ dinamically show and hide options/buttons based on selections made

 bugs:
+  DUE TO THE LARGE NUMBER OF POSSIBLE COMBINATIONS BOTH IN CHORD TONES AND CHORD NAMES, ONLY SOME OF THE LESS FREQUENTLY USED CHORD NAMES ARE DISPLAYED CORRECTLY AT THE MOMENT.
+  HOWEVER, CHORD TONES ARE DISPLAYED CORRECTLY IN EVERY CHORD.

+  LIST OF CHORD NAMES THAT HAS BEEN FIXED SO FAR:
+    M7/6  m7/6  7/6
+    +7  07
+    M9/6  m9/6  9/6
+    6add9 m6add9

    ✔️ remove existing chord degree divs before appending new ones
     augmented with optional 7th ???
   ✔️ diminished 7 - make 7th = major 6th